dzoba/gptrpg/readme.md

 # GPTRPG

 ![map of the game](map.png)

 This repo contains two things:

 * A simple RPG-like environment for an LLM-enabled AI Agent to exist in
 * A simple AI Agent connected to the OpenAI API to exist in that environment

 It is intended as a proof of concept.
-There is much more work to be done.

 ## Runing locally